dotnet/docs/docs/orleans/tutorials-and-samples/index.md

 * How to implement leaky-bucket request throttling
 * How to load and query data from a database
 * How to cache results lazily and temporarily
-* How to fan-out requests to many grains and collect the results
+* How to fan out requests to many grains and collect the results

 ## [Presence Service](/samples/dotnet/samples/orleans-gaming-presence-service-sample)